 Intelligent Search and Retrieval

 Traditional keyword search can’t keep up with modern IT environments.
-Effective knowledge management systems now rely on semantic search that understands intent, context, and phrasing rather than exact terms.
+Effective knowledge management systems now rely on semantic search that understands intent, context, and phrasing instead of exact terms.

 When someone asks, “How do I reset a user’s MFA?”, the system should surface the most relevant results even if those exact words never appear in the documentation.
 This capability dramatically improves accuracy and user satisfaction.